[Updated: August 2022]

 - How many times they have referred you (the further you go back in years the better)

-- The type of prospective new client they refer to you (important later if you want to change the type of referrals you receive)
+- The type of client they refer to you (important later if you want to change the type of referrals you receive, meaning if there is a quality issue.)

 What if, after completing this exercise, you don’t have enough referral sources?